NicolasHug/nicolashug.github.io/_posts/2019-06-01-gradient_boosting_descent.md

    with respect to the predictions.
 There is no notion of *parametrized model* anymore, but we're still able to minimize our loss on the training samples!
-2. At each iteration of the gradient descent procedure, we train a base estimator to predict the gradient descent step.
+2. At each iteration of the gradient boosting procedure, we train a base estimator to predict the gradient descent step.
 Saving these base estimators in memory is what enables us to output predictions for any future sample.

 If you want to have fun, I made a [notebook](https://nbviewer.jupyter.org/github/NicolasHug/nicolashug.github.io/blob/master/assets/gradient_boosting_descent/GradientBoosting.ipynb)